corejourney/core-blog/content/books/_index.md

 - Adler, Alfred - *Understanding Human Nature*
 - Amen, Daniel - *Change Your Brain, Change Your Life*
 - Brooks, Arthur et Winfrey, Oprah - *Build The Life You Want*
-- Chang, Ha-Joon - *23 Thing's They Don't Tell You About Capitalism*
+- Chang, Ha-Joon - *23 Things They Don't Tell You About Capitalism*
 - Dawkings, Richard - *The Selfish Gene*
 - Freeman, Walter - *Psychosurgery:  Intelligence, Emotion and Social Behavior Following Prefrontal Lobotomy for Mental Disorders*
 - Gawande, Atul - *Being Mortal: Medicine and What Matters in the End*